-Preference Priority Students seeking admission must submit Trojan Intent Form and non-refundable tuition deposit by the published deadline to be eligible for acceptance under the priorities listed above.
+Preference Priority students seeking admission must submit Trojan Intent Form and non-refundable tuition deposit by the published deadline to be eligible for acceptance under the priorities listed above.
 If the number of first, second, and third category students who registered prior to the deadline exceeds the maximum enrollment numbers, the school will make all reasonable efforts to admit all qualifying North Deanery Catholic students.
 No students from the remaining preference categories would be admitted.

-In the event that the number of Preference Priority students does not meet the maximum enrollment number then all other applicants will be admitted with consideration for the student's Preference Priority, application materials, overall enrollment, and Bishop Chatard's ability to meet a student's needs.
+In the event that the number of Preference Priority students does not meet the maximum enrollment number then all other applicants will be admitted on a first come-first served basis.